Liam Kerr, DFER Massachusetts State Director

 The daughter of immigrant parents from the Dominican Republic, Saritin is a mother of four children, a grandmother, and the proud wife of a Chelsea Police Officer.

 Stephanie is a dedicated public servant with extensive experience in government.
 Most recently, Stephanie worked with Stand For Children in Massachusetts as the Campaign Manager to launch a high-quality Pre-K campaign and as the Boston Director organizing parents to become better advocates for their children in the Boston public school system.
 Prior to that, in 2013-14, she served as the Campaign Manager for the Massachusetts Nurses Association’s Patient Safety Act and Hospital Financial Transparency ballot initiatives.
-In 2012, Stephanie helped elect Elizabeth Warren to the US Senate while also serving as a strategic advisor for Marjorie Decker’s successful election as a Massachusetts State Representative.
-After graduating in 2005 from Harvard University’s Kennedy School of Government, Stephanie managed Marjorie’s re-elections in 2005, 2007 and 2009 to the Cambridge City Council.
+After graduating in 2005 from Harvard University’s Kennedy School of Government, Stephanie has worked in Cambridge politics managing various races and in 2012 helped elect Elizabeth Warren to the US Senate

 Before graduating from the Kennedy School of Government, Stephanie served as the Executive Director of the College Democrats of America at the Democratic National Committee.
 In that capacity, she also served as the advisor to the DNC Chairman on Youth Outreach.
 In 2000 and 2002, Stephanie was the Democratic nominee for the US House of Representatives from Connecticut's Fourth Congressional District.